reelyactive/barnowl/README.md

 ### Adjust Mixing Delay

 If enableMixing is set to true, the mixing delay specifies the maximum time to wait for additional decodings of the same radio transmission to arrive.
 The value can be increased from the default to compensate for long network delays or reduced to minimise latency.
-To set the mixing delay to 100 milliseconds, instantiate barnowl as follows:
+To reduce the mixing delay to 100 milliseconds, instantiate barnowl as follows:

 ```javascript
 var middleware = new barnowl( { mixingDelayMilliseconds: 100 } );